JCsomeShots/JCsomeShots/README.md

 ### Hi there 👋

-- 🔭 I’m currently working like a freelance
+- 🔭 I’m currently working at Eurecat
-- 🌱 I’m currently working at Moodle, PHP and Laravel
+- 🌱 I’m currently working at Moodle, PHP, Laravel, Javascript, React, Python, bash

 - 📫 How to reach me: [email](@mailto:juancarlo.castillo20@gmail.com)
 - ⚡ Fun fact: shooting with my sony a7II

+- 🌱 I’m currently learning Cibersecurity

 <!--
 **JCsomeShots/JCsomeShots** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.